chrismailer/mailer_gecco_2021/README.md

 # Evolving Gaits for Damage Control in a Hexapod Robot

-This repository contains all of the code necessary to replicate the simulated experiments from the paper *Evolving Gaits for Damage Control in a Hexapod Robot*.
+This repository contains all of the code necessary to replicate the simulated experiments from the paper [Evolving Gaits for Damage Control in a Hexapod Robot](https://dl.acm.org/doi/abs/10.1145/3449639.3459271).

 ## Citing
 If you use this work, please cite: